sikandarqaisar/CloudWatch_Alarm_Publish_To_SQS.yaml-cloudFormation/README.md

   for the AWS resources used if you create a stack from this template.'

 ### STEPS:
-#### 1)
+#### 1) Upload CloudWatchlogsWithSNS.Yaml

-### Upload Stack:
+#### 2) Upload instances.yaml
+#### 3) Upload sns.yaml

 ~~~
-Upload EC2WithRds.yaml File.
+Upload CloudWatchlogsWithSNS.yaml File.
 ~~~

 **Description:**
 Upload this file in aws-cloudformation.
-Stack Created by this file will Create two EC2 Instances with Ubuntu AMI, and Relation Database Service (RDS) with their Read Replica and MultiAZ unable.
-First Instance is connected to main RDS Instance and second one is connected to Read Replica of that RDS Instance just for Read operation from database.
-Then this stack create Redis Elastic Cache and attach it to the Second Instance that have Read Only access to the data base.
-Simple Database Web Application is already on S3 bucket that have publically accessable.
+This Stack create Enviroment for Ec2 Instance.
+It create Vpc with 1 subnet, which having internet access.
+It also create Outputs of some resources which we use later.